There is evidence that exposure to live music can cause hearing damage.

-- Noise Regulations require each employer to manage the risk to their employees and, where possible, freelancers.
+Noise Regulations require each employer to manage the risk to their employees and, where possible, freelancers by controlling, reducing and monitoring exposure to noise.

 What are the regulations about noise protection?